protofy/erl_graylog_sender/README.md

     > make update && make

-You should have a running graylog2 server with properly configured inputs.
+You should have a running graylog server with properly configured inputs.

 Start the dev console: